bionick7/AstrodynamicsGamePrototype/README.md

 ## Gameplay wishlist
 Regardless of implementability
+- disruption events (can be tied to morale)
 - ship modules
 - ship maintenance
+- planet modifiers
 - tech tree
 - combat
 - expand to 3D